Is American International Group Inc (AIG) Set to Underperform? A

 Financial Strength Breakdown

 American International Group Inc's financial strength indicators present some concerning insights about the company's balance sheet health.
-The interest coverage ratio of 4.4 positions it worse than 77.47% of 324 companies in the Insurance industry.
-This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.
-Additionally, the company's low cash-to-debt ratio at 0.1 indicates a struggle in handling existing debt levels.
+Additionally, the company's low cash-to-debt ratio at 0.08 indicates a struggle in handling existing debt levels.

 Profitability Breakdown